anhinga/2020-notes/attention-based-models/theory-problems.md

 This is a good starting point.

-If we figure the translation of this particular problem we solved in 2018 to in the "recurrent Transformers" set-up, we'll have a good feel for handling this "recurrent Transformers" set-up in general in a self-referential fashion.
+If we figure out the translation of this particular problem we solved in 2018 to the "recurrent Transformers" set-up, we'll have a good feel for handling this "recurrent Transformers" set-up in general in a self-referential fashion.